sulu/sulu-docs/cookbook/manage-analytics.rst

 .. warning::

-    Be aware that custom analytics will not be evaluated and appended without validation - therefor it could break the website directly after saving.
+    Be aware that custom analytics will not be evaluated and appended without validation - therefore it could break the website directly after saving.

 Override analytics template
 ---------------------------